monyarm/NovelVM/README.md

 ### 3.8) Day of the Tentacle notes

 At one point in the game, you come across a computer that allows you to play the original Maniac Mansion as an easter egg.
-ScummVM supports this, with a few caveats:
+NovelVM supports this, with a few caveats:

-ScummVM will scan your configuration file for a game that's in a `Maniac` sub-folder of your Day of the Tentacle folder.
-If you've copied the data files from the CD version, this should already be the case but you have to add the game to ScummVM as well.
+NovelVM will scan your configuration file for a game that's in a `Maniac` sub-folder of your Day of the Tentacle folder.
+If you've copied the data files from the CD version, this should already be the case but you have to add the game to NovelVM as well.

 To return to Day of the Tentacle, press F5 and select "Return to Launcher".